devoworm/GSoC-2020/Pre-trained Models (DevLearning)/py_elegans/README.md

 ```

 ## Bulk generation using the GAN
-* generating n images and saving them into `foldername` with a user set size
+* Generating n images and saving them into `foldername` with a user set size

 ```python
 generator.generate_n_images(n = 5, foldername= "generated_images", image_size= (700,500))